vhosakot/k8s_cisco_aci/api_spec/api_spec.md

     "error": "ERROR: ACI CNI not found for cluster.
 Use http endpoint /api/v1/acc_provision_create to create (POST) configs on ACI first, and then use this endpoint to get the ACI CNI for the cluster.
 If http endpoint /api/v1/acc_provision_delete was used to delete the ACI configs, then this message means the deletion was successful."
 }
 ```

+Make sure that the `my_cluster_1` tenant is deleted in the "Tenants" tab in the ACI APIC fabric at https://10.23.231.5.

 ## `curl` (`HTTP GET` from endpoint `/`) to see the REST API operations supported and versions